Italian-Coders-Group/Ungine/README.md

 # Ungine
-A SDL-based game engine, because why not
+A source-like, DirectX-based, game engine for C#